MarkLai0317/Travel-Route-Recommendation-system-backend/README.md

 # backend of system including
 * node.js source code
-* python codes for construction of data of recoommendation system
+* python codes for construction of data of recommendation system